All Japan Tours 337 N.Vineyard Ave Suite 215, Ontario, CA 91764

 We continue our journey today at Naruto.
-Naruto is known for its swirling whirlpools, we will take a small boat and get right up next to and among the whirlpools.
-Naruto is also the starting point of the Shikoku Pilgrimage, which leads around the island to visit 88 temples across Shikoku associated with the famous Buddhist monk, Kobo Daishi, the founder of Shingon Buddhism.
+Naruto is the starting point of the Shikoku Pilgrimage, which leads around the island to visit 88 temples across Shikoku associated with the famous Buddhist monk, Kobo Daishi, the founder of Shingon Buddhism.
 Naruto's Ryozenji Temple is the first temple of the pilgrimage.
 We will be traveling by foot for approximately 1.2 km (0.75 miles) from Ryozenji Temple to Gokurakuji Temple.
 From Shikoku Island, we will board a ferry to Honshu Island where we will stay in a monastery in Koyasan complete with authentic Buddhist vegetarian meals.
 We will experience life very much as a monk would in Japan.
 Koyasan is the center of Shingon Buddhism, a Buddhist sect that was introduced to Japan in 805 by Kobo Daishi, one of the most significant personalities in Japan’s religious history.
 The temple complex of over 100 temples is located on a mountain top, surrounded by cedar trees and mountain peaks.
 After a vegetarian dinner at the temple, you will have the option to follow your guide at night to Okunoin's gravesite.
 It is the largest cemetary in Japan where the founder of Shingon Buddhism is said to be in eternal meditation.

 Today activities begin with reflection as we medidate with the monks of Koyasan.
 Then we will go to Okunoin Temple that is surrounded by many grave markings, the majority of which are old and worn out.
 The gravesite is also the resting place of the founder of Shingon Buddhism in Japan, Kobo Daishi.
 Next is Kongobuji Temple which was originally built by Toyotomi Hideyoshi, one of Nobunaga's generals during the warring era.
 The temple also has the Ohiroma room, a special room designated for ceremonies and rituals with tatami mat floors and elegantly designed sliding doors.
 The pilgrimage finishes at Danjo Garan, a temple complex also belonging to Kobo Daishi's original foundations.
 Painted in brilliant vermillion color, one of the pagoda structures called the Konpon Daito stands out amongst the others.